Data Collection – Definition, Methods, and Examples

 Definition: Data Collection

 Data collection is gathering information from relevant sources to help solve research problems.
-Most organisation s use it to evaluate the outcomes of problems, foresee future trends or probabilities, and answer relevant questions.
+Most organizations use it to evaluate the outcomes of problems, foresee future trends or probabilities, and answer relevant questions.
 Before you start data collection, consider your aim, the data types, and the procedure and methods you’ll use for storage, collection, and processing.

 Data collection largely depends on two types of information, primary and secondary data.
 Primary data is collected through first-hand means like surveys, experiments, or observations.
 On the other hand, secondary data is information acquired through second-party sources or sources that aren’t the actual user.
 This data is already available for analysis and may include sources like magazines, books, newspapers, journals, and more.